AjroudiRida/capstone-project-freelance/README.md

 ### Deployment

-ou can deploy this project using: any web hosting provider such as neamcheap, godaddy or Github pages (## Free).
+you can deploy this project using: any web hosting provider such as neamcheap, godaddy or Github pages (Free).

 <!--
 Example: